DcRonan/Tic-Tac-Toe/README.md

 5. Player 2 enter your name
 6. To take your first move, enter a number between 1-9(1 being the top left and 3 being the top right, 4 being the middle left and 6 being the middle right)
 7. If a player has chose and invalid number or an already chosen number, it will ask you to enter a valid number
-8. When a player has completed a consecutive 3 line of 'X' or 'O', it wil prompt that player that he or she is the winner
+8. When a player has completed a consecutive 3 line of 'X' or 'O', it will prompt that player that he or she is the winner
 9. If no one is a winner, it will prompt that it is a draw!
 ```